Gary Marcus

+Gary Fred Marcus (born 1970) is an American psychologist, cognitive scientist, and author, known for his research on the intersection of cognitive psychology, neuroscience, and artificial intelligence (AI).

-Gary F. Marcus (born February 8, 1970) is a professor emeritus of psychology and neural science at New York University and an author.
-In 2014 he founded Geometric Intelligence, a machine-learning company.
-His books include Guitar Zero, and Kluge.
+Marcus is professor emeritus of psychology and neural science at New York University.
+In 2014 he founded Geometric Intelligence, a machine learning company later acquired by Uber.

-Biography
+His books include The Algebraic Mind, Kluge, The Birth of the Mind, and the New York Times Bestseller Guitar Zero.

+Early life and education

+Marcus was born into a Jewish family in Baltimore, Maryland.
+He developed an early fascination with artificial intelligence and began coding at a young age.

 Marcus majored in cognitive science at Hampshire College.
-He continued on to graduate school at Massachusetts Institute of Technology, where he conducted research on negative evidence in language acquisition and regularization (and over-regularization) in children's acquisition of grammatical morphology.
+He continued on to graduate school at the Massachusetts Institute of Technology (MIT), where he conducted research on negative evidence in language acquisition and regularization (and over-regularization) in children's acquisition of grammatical morphology.

-Theories of language and mind

-Marcus belongs to the school of thought of psychological nativism.
-One of his book, The Birth of the Mind, describes the ways genes can influence cognitive development from a nativist perspective, and aims to reconcile nativism with common anti-nativist arguments advanced by other academics.
-In a review, Mameli and Papineau argue that the theory expounded in the book is "more sophisticated than any version of nativism on the market", but that in attempting to rebut anti-nativist arguments, Marcus "ends up reconfiguring the nativist position out of existence", prompting Mameli and Papineau to conclude that the nativist-anti-nativist framing should "be abandoned".
+During his PhD studies at MIT, he was mentored by Steven Pinker.

+Career

+In 2015 Marcus co-founded a machine-learning startup, Geometric Intelligence.
+When Geometric Intelligence was acquired by Uber in December 2016, he became the director of Uber's AI efforts, but left the company in March 2017.

+In 2019 Marcus launched a new startup, Robust.AI, with Rodney Brooks, iRobot co-founder and co-inventor of the Roomba.
+Robust.AI aims to build an "off-the-shelf" machine-learning platform for adoption in autonomous robots, similar to the way video-game engines can be adopted by third-party game developers.

-Research and written work
+Research

 Marcus's early work focused on why children produce over-regularizations, such as "breaked" and "goed", as a test case for the nature of mental rules.

 In his first book, The Algebraic Mind (2001), Marcus challenged the idea that the mind might consist of largely undifferentiated neural networks.
 He argued that understanding the mind would require integrating connectionism with classical ideas about symbol-manipulation.

-In his second book, The Birth of the Mind (2004), Marcus gives a more detailed explanation of the genetic support systems of human thought.
-He discusses how a small number of genes account for the intricate human brain, common false impressions of genes, and the problems they may cause for the future of genetic engineering.

-Marcus's book, Guitar Zero (2012), explores the process of taking up a musical instrument as adult.
+Marcus's book, Guitar Zero (2012), explores the process of taking up a musical instrument as an adult.

 Marcus edited The Norton Psychology Reader (2005), including selections by cognitive scientists on modern science of the human mind.

 With Jeremy Freeman he co-edited The Future of the Brain: Essays by the World's Leading Neuroscientists (2014).